RhythmusByte/Personal-Website/README.md

 <h2>Hosting</h2>

 The website is hosted using GitHub Pages, allowing it to be accessible at [GitHub Pages](https://rhythmusbyte.github.io/Personal-Website/).
-Additionally, the website is also deployed on [Netlify](https://akhilmahesh.netlify.app/) using the Netlify platform.
-As an experiment I've created an app of this website.
-You can get the application from the [release](https://github.com/RhythmusByte/Personal-Website/releases) page.
+Additionally, the website is also deployed on [Netlify](https://akhilmahesh.netlify.app) using the Netlify platform.

 <h2>Contribution</h2>